About Kendo

 Japanese swords (Katana) were born in the middle of the Heian period.

-In the era of samurai, the demand for Japanese swords (Katana) increased, but initially equestrianism and bow were more important.
+The demand for Japanese swords (Katana) increased in the samurai era, but equestrianism and bows were initially more critical.

-Schools of Japanese style of fencing was also born around this time.
+Schools of the Japanese style of fencing were also born around this time.

-The Katana became a symbol of the samurai since the time of Toyotomi era.
+The Katana has become a symbol of the samurai since the time of the Toyotomi era.

-In the Edo period, swordsmanship was a compulsory subject, as it was intended to train the mind and body.
-Along with that, armor was devised, and practical training with wearing armor began in the mid-18th century.
+In the Edo period, swordsmanship was compulsory, as it was intended to train the mind and body.
+Along with that, armor was devised, and practical training in wearing armor began in the mid-18th century.

-Although Kendo was almost abolished in the Meiji era, it was gradually revived by the adoption to police and schools.
+Although Kendo was almost abolished in the Meiji era, it was gradually revived by the adoption of police and schools.

 Since 2012, martial arts have been compulsory at junior high schools and have been held in physical education classes.